data report

 2. What is driving 5G tower demand between 2026 and 2040?

-GSMA (2024) projects that 5G coverage will exceed 75% of the global population by 2030, up from about 40% in 2023.
-5G networks often require 1.5–3x more sites per km² in dense urban areas than 4G.
+GSMA’s Mobile Economy 2025 says 5G coverage reached 51% of the global population by end‑2024 and is expected to reach around 80% by 2030.
 This drives demand for both new macro towers and dense small‑cell deployments.
 Additional drivers include fixed‑wireless access, private 5G networks and IoT applications.

 3. Which regions will see the fastest telecom tower growth?